Christianity in Singapore

-Christians in Singapore constitute 19% of the country's resident population, as of the most recent census conducted in 2020.
+Christians in Singapore constitute 17% of the country's resident population, as of the most recent census conducted in 2025.
 Christianity is the second largest religion in the country, after Buddhism and before Islam.
-In 2020, about 37.1% of the country's Christians identified as Catholic with 62.9% labeled as 'Other Christians', most of which identify as Protestant, with some identifying as Orthodox or other minority Christian denominations.
+In 2025, 17.1% Singaporean population identified as Christian, while 9.5% from Singaporean population identified as 'Other Christians', most of which identify as Protestant, with some identifying as Orthodox or other minority Christian denominations and 7.6% identified as members of Catholic Church.

 Christianity was first introduced to Singapore by Anglicans, who were among the first British settlers to arrive shortly after the founding of a British colony by Stamford Raffles.
-The proportion of Christians among Singaporeans has increased in the last few decades: 9.9% in 1980; 12.7% in 1990; 14.6% in 2000 and 18.9% in 2020.
-A growing number of Singaporeans are converting to the faith or were born into Christian families.
+The proportion of Christians among Singaporeans had initially increased in the last few decades: 9.9% in 1980; 12.7% in 1990; 14.6% in 2000 and 18.9% in 2020, but began to fall afterwards to 17.1% in 2025.
+Some Singaporeans were converted to the faith or were born into Christian families.

 The majority of Christian churches are under the umbrella of the National Council of Churches of Singapore (NCCS).
 Most belong to Protestant traditions which consist of an array of denominations.
 Another major umbrella group is the Alliance of Pentecostal & Charismatic Churches Singapore (APCCS), a network of local churches, Christian organisations and pastors from largely independent charismatic churches and the Assemblies of God denomination.

 Overview

-Trinity Christian Centre (Trinity @ Paya Lebar) is an Assembly of God church located at 247 Paya Lebar Road.
-The church conducts several multi-lingual services on Sundays.
-All involve lay participation.

 Saint Andrew's Cathedral is the principal church of the Anglican Diocese of Singapore.
 It was gazetted a national monument by Singapore's National Heritage Board on 28 June 1973.